ThreeEyedGod/GRFN/README.md

 Uses Refinement Types (LiquidHaskell), Property Testing (QuickCheck), Stan for Static analysis

 ### Standard
-hlint; github actions, IDE:Cursor+hoogle-vscode+ormolu
+hlint; github actions, IDE:Cursor+hoogle-vscode+ormolu ; Haddock

 Issues
 -------
 ### Problems
-This was developed on Apple/M1.
+1. This was developed on Apple/M1.
 Liquidhaskell proved difficult to work with stack at this time (late 2023), so used cabal.
+2. Haddock needed an older version: cabal install haddock-2.27.0 --allow-newer

 ### To-do
 A test to check the uniform randomness of the output needs to be put in.

+### Documentation
+  file:///Users/mandeburung/Documents/grfn/dist-newstyle/build/aarch64-osx/ghc-9.4.7/grfn-0.1.0.0/doc/html/grfn/index.html